vikashk1/node/doc/api/http.md

 * Returns: {any}

 Reads out a header that's already been queued but not sent to the client.
-Note that the name is case insensitive.
+The name is case-insensitive.
 The type of the return value depends on the arguments provided to [`response.setHeader()`][].

 ```js